DejaVu2364/ASTRA_Dashboard_Replit/replit.md

 - Content strategy analysis with quadrant charts
 - Data explorer with filtering capabilities
 - AI briefing library with monthly reports
+- **NEW**: Narrative trend tracking and strategic recommendations
+- **NEW**: Deep engagement analytics with pattern recognition
+- **NEW**: AI-powered insights with confidence scoring
+- **NEW**: Advanced data discovery and exploration tools
+- **NEW**: Multi-month sentiment analysis with volatility tracking

-All phases have been deployed with tabbed navigation for seamless user experience.
+All phases have been deployed with enhanced tabbed navigation for seamless user experience across all intelligence modules.

 ## System Architecture